Proposed National Park Reserve in the South Okanagan-Similkameen

 - encouraging ecologically sustainable economic opportunities in the region.

-- The Canada-British Columbia Steering Committee was established as a result of the signing of a Memorandum of Understanding to cooperate on assessing the feasibility of establishing a national park reserve in the South Okanagan-Similkameen.
+- The governments of Canada and British Columbia and the syilx/Okanagan Nation signed a Memorandum of Understanding to formally work toward establishing a national park reserve in the South Okanagan-Similkameen.

 - The second phase of broad consultations took place to examine a park concept including mapped boundaries.
 Over 1800 people attended open houses, and hundreds more filled in comment forms and/or emailed the project manager.

-A draft park concept of 650 square kilometres and comprised of three components (North, West, and East) was introduced to the community, and feedback was gathered from open houses, forums, workshops, and meetings.
-Further discussions assisted Parks Canada in better understanding where common interests from First Nations, communities, the public, and stakeholders could be combined to build a common vision.
-Concerns and opportunities were summarized and incorporated into the shaping of the first draft park concept, and later, the modified 2010 Park Concept.
+A draft park concept of 650 square kilometres and comprised of three components was presented and feedback was gathered from community open houses, forums, workshops, and meetings.
+This assisted Parks Canada in better understanding where common interests from First Nations, communities, the public, and stakeholders could be combined to build a common vision.
+Concerns and opportunities were used to refine the first draft park concept, and later, the modified 2010 Park Concept.

-The establishment of a national park reserve in the South Okanagan represents a valuable opportunity to advance reconciliation and for nation-to-nation engagement with the Syilx/Okanagan Nation leading to a new partnership model for management of the proposed national park reserve.
-These discussions will also take into consideration the continuation of ranching and recreational activities in the region.
+The establishment of a national park reserve in the South Okanagan-Similkameen represents a valuable opportunity to advance reconciliation and for nation-to-nation engagement with the syilx/Okanagan Nation leading to a new partnership model for management of the proposed national park reserve.
+These discussions also take into consideration the continuation of ranching and recreational activities in the region.

 Parks Canada recognizes that the process has been lengthy and that uncertainty around the proposed national park reserve in the South Okanagan-Similkameen has been difficult.